Back to Home

 • Set a custom welcome message for the table

-Table Captain (CAPTAIN_PAYG Tables)
+Table Captain (Captain's Tables)

 • Invite guests to join their table (guests pay for their own seats)